 Raw honey is packed with beneficial nutrients

 David Wolfe, the author of "Superfoods" explains that "Bee products are considered to be one of the most spiritual and magical foods on the planet, as well as one of the top superfoods and sources of concentrated nutrition."
 Raw honey contains natural sugars (glucose and fructose) plus additional beneficial nutrients such as amino acids, enzymes, vitamins and minerals.
-So is raw honey good for you?
-It sure is.
+So, is raw honey good for you?
 Democritus, a Greek philosopher who lived to the age of 109, explained: "The secret of my health is applying honey inside and oil outside."

 According to Dr. Mehmet Oz, the natural chemicals found in food we get from plants (known as "phytonutrients") have beneficial properties that can help to boost your immune system and fight sickness.
 One way honey improves our immune system is through providing antioxidants.
-Poor diet, stress, cigarettes and alchohol can cause the body to release too many reactive molecules called oxidants.
+Poor diet, stress, cigarettes and alcohol can cause the body to release too many reactive molecules called oxidants.
 These oxidants can then attack healthy cells, resulting in the release of free radicals.
 If these free radicals are not contained, it can result in cellular damage and then disease.
 Antioxidants are compounds that slow or stop the oxidation process.
-Raw honey contains at least sixteen known antioxidants which search, target and destroy free radicals.
+Raw honey contains at least sixteen known antioxidants, which search, target and destroy free radicals

 To relieve the irritations of a sore throat, eat a spoonful of raw honey.
 The honey will soothe your throat by coating your mucous membranes with a thick and naturally sticky covering.
 The raw honey will also send anti-bacterial agents to the problem location, where it will promote healing.
 Raw honey has also been used for generations as "Nature's Cough Suppressant."
-Recent studies have shown that honey performs even better than over-the-counter cough syrups for reducing cough severity and frequency.
+Recent studies have shown that honey performs even better than over-the-counter cough syrups for reducing cough severity and frequency

-A natural energy source
+Raw honey is a natural energy source

 For a natural energy boost before, during or after exercise, honey is a great option.
 Honey provides 17 grams of carbs per tablespoon.
 Since carbohydrates are the primary fuel that the body uses for energy, honey provides a quick and all-natural boost when you need it.
 An added benefit of honey is that it promotes steady blood sugar levels, and does not lead to spikes in blood sugar, which you get from sugar and other sweeteners.
-Clinical trials support the conclusion that honey is an effective pre-workout energy source that does not lead to hypoglycemia.
+Clinical trials support the conclusion that honey is an effective pre-workout energy source that does not lead to hypoglycemia

-Raw honey promotes better sleep
+Raw honey promotes better sleep.